Zwerd/zwerd.github.io/_posts/2019-09-20-oscp_certificate.md

 There is a lot of linux command line that I used daily, and the following list are what can help you to operate with Kali and get comfortable with it.

+**sudo** - sudo it the way for us to run some code on administrator privilege mode which use root user.

 **pwd** - will bring you the current directory.

+**echo** - used for print thing on the screen, like variable the saved on the memory to check what it their value or such.

 **cd** - change directory, you will use this command to change your current directory, in the most cases if you want to get out from some directory to it's upper folder you can run cd **../**, one dot specify the current directory and two dots specify the upper directory, so if you are at **/var/log/** run the **cd..** will take you to /var folder